jgddesigns/stateshaper/README.md

 # Small numeric seed (arbitrary integers unless otherwise needed).
 These values are the starting array to base the math on.
 Their state is what the vocab data is called from from.
 The array length stays consistant as the numbers change.
 seed = [12, 7, 4, 19, 3, 11, 5, 8, 2]

-# Minimal vocabulary (these tokens can mean anything in your app).
+# Tokens that are generated during each iteration of the program.
 For instance, this set of numbers is chosen based on a rating system in the plugin file.
 When tokenized, they can call desired output from the plugin.
 They can be modified as the engine runs if the output needs to be changed.
 This allows for personalization and can be based off of variables such as user behavior.
 vocab = [1, 2, 3, 6, 7, 9]

 # Class instantiation.
 The parameters are the only values that need to be stored other than your app's custom plugin file.
 In the most minimal cases, only the vocabulary is needed to be stored.
 engine = MSE(
-    initial_state=seed,
+    seed=seed,
     vocab=vocab,
     constants={"a": 3, "b": 5, "c": 7, "d": 11},
     mod=9973,